ggramlich26/BZ10_upgrade/README.md

 ## Setting your WiFi credentials
 The machine can be configured to connect to your own home WiFi network via a simple web interface:
  1. Turn the machine off
- 2. Set the brewing switch to manual mod
+ 2. Set the brewing switch to manual mode, hold both buttons pressed
+ 3. Turn the machine on while holding the buttons pressed.
+You can release them once the right LED starts blinking
+ 4. Connect with any device to the WiFi network "Espresso" using the

 ## Setting up Blynk
 You can use the following virtual pins for communication with your espresso machine: